bergkvist/prosjektoppgave/report/report.md

 # Implementation
-## Algorithm: Visualizing the well path
+## Algorithm: Turning the well path into cylinders
 ![To represent the well path, we are going to draw one cylinder for each segment.
 A consequence of using cylinders to represent each segment is that we will get visible gaps between when they are rotated relative to each other (as highlighted in the picture)](./cylinders.png){ width=256px }

 We define a cylinder to have the following properties: